LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_3/DCAF_Hands_On_3.md

 |:--:|
 |*Figure 1.3*|

 4. Modify **Get Line Name.vi** so our line can provide an unique name for each line.
 Name can be taken from any of the channels in the line or included as one of the settings in the line itself.
-In the example below, we extract the name of the channel A. Channels will have a name with format LineName_ChannelName.
-We use the Match pattern to extract the contents before the underscore and obtain the line name we are looking for.
+In the example below, we extract the name of the channel A. Channels will have a name with format *LineName_ChannelName*.
+We use the **Match Pattern VI** to extract the contents before the underscore and obtain the line name we are looking for.

 |![Modified Get Line Name.jpg](Pictures/ModifiedGetLineName.jpg)|